ZicongJiang/mine-web/content/en/project/drone/index.md

 # Project summary to display on homepage.
 summary = """
+/*Advisor:Prof Qiushi Zhang*/
- 1).
-Take off autonomously and reach the target location.<br>
+ ➢ Take off autonomously and reach the target location.<br>
- 2).
-Use wings to chop up the target that needs to be attacked and avoid other targets.<br>
+ ➢ Use wings to chop up the target that needs to be attacked and avoid other targets.<br>
- 3).
-Return and land autonomously
+ ➢ Return and land autonomously
  """

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["CS","EE","Embedded device"]
+tags = ["All"]

 # Optional external URL for project (replaces project detail page).
 external_link = "https://youtu.be/-F_UfRjvzZU"